superform-xyz/superform-core/security-review/README.md

 - Prior findings in any audit report found in this directory
 - Exploits concerning the inappropriate behavior of keeper roles mentioned below
 - Superform allows for the permissionless addition of yield.
 We do not maintain the security of vaults added and funds bricked or lost by improper implementations
+- Our v1 was deployed on January 24th, 2024.
+Changes to the LiFi or Socket codebase after this point, implicitly used in LiFiValidator and SocketValidator, are monitored and validated off-chain and we will not consider errors specific to any added functionality

 ## Off-chain Architecture